Music of Chile: Nineteenth century

+Twentieth century

 By the twentieth century Chile had established its own musical scene, but, as in most of the American countries, the national identity had struggled to assert itself in a world where European styles were still dominant.
-Composer says of the influence of European styles: “The young American music is hill from aesthetic elements that hasn’t been digested”.
+Composer says of the influence of European styles: "The young American music is hill from aesthetic elements that hasn't been digested".
 This had led to an almost complete disregard for native folklore and tradition.

 From 1900 onwards, music began to take a more central place in Chilean society.
 The first Chilean recording label, Fonografía Artística (which produced both cylinders and discs), began its functions in Santiago around 1908.
-In 1912 the “Orchestral Society of Chile” was created and, over the next year, performed the nine symphonies of Beethoven, published the journal “La Orquesta” (The Orchestra), and debuted performances of Bach.
+In 1912 the "Orchestral Society of Chile" was created and, over the next year, performed the nine symphonies of Beethoven, published the journal "La Orquesta" (The Orchestra), and debuted performances of Bach.
 Influential families began to cultivate music and take part in the creation of music appreciation societies.
-Once these influential families got involved in the music scene, musicians’ reputation in society started to change - previously seen as undesirable, they become to be viewed as an important part of culture, and having musical knowledge became essential for the cultured person.
+Once these influential families got involved in the music scene, musicians' reputation in society started to change - previously seen as undesirable, they become to be viewed as an important part of culture, and having musical knowledge became essential for the cultured person.

-Around 1928, the Bach Society, a civil organization of musicians and intellectuals, began to harshly criticize formal music education in Chile, especially at the “Conservatorio nacional” (National Conservatory).
-The society claimed that the number of students admitted to the conservatory was excessive and that the conservatory lacked long term planning, and criticised the cult of Italian opera as “retrograde”.
+Around 1928, the Bach Society, a civil organization of musicians and intellectuals, began to harshly criticize formal music education in Chile, especially at the "Conservatorio nacional" (National Conservatory).
+The society claimed that the number of students admitted to the conservatory was excessive and that the conservatory lacked long term planning, and criticised the cult of Italian opera as "retrograde".
 The Ministry of Education set up a commission to look at reforming the organization, which eventually led to a new stage in the development of music in Chile, with the creation of organizations dedicated to creating music, teaching music and supporting musicians and composers.

 Another institution that contributed to the development of music in Chile was the Universidad de Chile (University of Chile), when it created its High Arts Faculty in 1929.
 But even in 1802, long before the creation of the High Arts Faculty, there had been efforts within the institution to take the music culture and teaching to a highest level.
 In 1802, a group of professors from San Felipe University (which would later become the University of Chile) agreed that any teaching of music in their institution should be based not on the skills of musicians or the quality of a singer's voice, but instead on scientific and mathematical principles.